Phone-GWP-group

 What is the colour wheel, and how can you use it to attract customers?

 Colour psychology is one of the most effective design strategies.
-Using a specific shade or hue can be the difference between brand recognition and successful sales figures or being ignored by your target customers.
-And choosing the right combination of colours is just as important.
+Using a specific shade or hue can be the difference between brand recognition and successful sales figures or being ignored by your target customers, and choosing the right combination of colours is just as important.

 But how can you use the colour wheel to create successful packaging?